AaronAmberman/WPF.ParticleLife/README.md

 I got into Parallel.ForEach to try to speed it up but it started to chew up all cores and not really perform all that much better.
 I furthered that by using OrderablePartitioner<T> to squeeze even better performance out of the Parallel.ForEach but it still was not that great but made a good improvement.
 Here I could see about 30 fps with 1000 particles but it was eating up my entire PC, all cores.
 So not that good considering the computing power it was using.

 I have a powerful gaming PC and my PC cannot handle more 400 to 500 particles before it starts to really degrade in performance.
 At 1000 perticles I see about 7 to 9 frames per second.
 Not good!
 So maybe getting into quad trees or something else more efficient is the best answer rather than trying to throw computer cores at it.

+## Try It Yourself
+Open up the template project (or copy it) and look for the empty todo in WPF.ParticleLife.Template.UniverseRenderer.UpdateParticlePositions(double) and take a crack and coming up with a efficient particle position update algorithm.
+Take some time and familiarize yourself with the code.
+It is mostly MVVM driven.
+Feel free to take a look at WPF.ParticleLife.Updated.UniverseRenderer.UpdateParticlePositions to see my attempts at this.

+Change the project as you see fit to get a more performant version.
+I would love to see forks of the project that come up with something more performant than what I am making.